Bleeding Disorder FAQ

 What is an inhibitor?

-In about 15 – 20% of people with hemophilia, the immune system produces an antibody (called an inhibitor) that destroys the clotting factor before it stops the bleeding.
+It is estimated that roughly 15 – 20% of people with hemophilia have an inhibitor.
+This is when the immune system produces an antibody (called an inhibitor) that destroys the clotting factor before it stops the bleeding.
 It is unclear as to why this happens.
 People with inhibitors experience much higher treatment costs than those who don’t develop this complication.

 What are symptoms of bleeding disorders?